WillInvest/Stevens-Blockchain/docs/guides/TASK_LIST_IMPLEMENTATION_PLAN.md

 6. **Resolve Dispute (Admin only):**
    - `resolveDispute(uint256 taskId, bool creatorAtFault, uint256 slashAmount)`
    - Only owner can call
-   - If creator at fault: slash PoR
+   - If creator at fault: slash SRPC
    - Refund or burn Duck Coin based on resolution
    - Emits `DisputeResolved` event